Oscar Moens

-Oscar Moens (born 1 April 1973) is a Dutch former professional footballer who played as a goalkeeper.
+Oscar Moens (born 1 April 1973) is a Dutch retired footballer who played as a goalkeeper.
 After his retirement, he has held positions in the coaching staff of Sparta Rotterdam and Feyenoord.

 Club career

 Early career

+Moens was born in 's-Gravenzande but raised in Maassluis.
 A youth prospect of Ajax – who had scouted him from his local club MSV '71 – Moens began his professional football career at second-tier Eerste Divisie team SVV in the 1990–91 season, where he was the backup to Joop Hiele.
 The team merged with Dordrecht '90 after his first season at the club, forming SVV/Dordrecht'90.
 For the 1992–93 season he transferred to Excelsior, where he emerged as a starter.
 He was then signed by Go Ahead Eagles in the winter of 1995–96 as this gave him the opportunity to play in the Eredivisie.
 At the end of this season he was brought to AZ Alkmaar for the sum of ƒ750,000 (€340,000).